 Instead, we set out on a ride that would take us directly to Beng Mealea, with an estimated arrival time of 2 pm where we would later get a tuk-tuk home.
 It was MUCH further than I thought, but with a brand new mountain bike in my possession for the day and a Khmer local for guidance and language support, I was ready for the challenge.

-With a mixture of awe and agony, it was a scenic and adrenalin-pumped day.
+With a mixture of awe and agony, it was a scenic and adrenaline-pumped day.
 When biking, you quickly turn off the first main road and begin a six-hour off-the-beaten-track journey that takes you through the golden-hued Cambodian countryside, where fisherman and ox and cart farmers line the green, watery flatlands and where orange dirt tracks and luscious palm trees guide the way.

 Public Transportation Options